We all know that thing about how Christmas is the most wonderful time of the year, but sometimes it can also be the most horrible time of the year.

 This is the ultimate guide to finding the perfect gift for anyone and everyone.
 Seriously.
 We at redditgifts have watched complete strangers put together, send, and receive hundreds of thousands of gifts in our online gift exchanges, and we’ve learned a thing or two (or nine) about what makes a great gift.

-visit site where can i buy propecia in south africa 1.
+how to order cytotec you can try here 1.
 Make the present an event.
 Get creative with the packaging!
 Rather than just handing them a gift in regular wrapping paper, think of the gifting experience as an event—and you want to make sure they enjoy it.
 Hide his gift and send him on a scavenger hunt to find it.
 Rather than just giving him a gift card, hide a secret message in a Twilight book that sends him to the gift card code.
 Or sew her present into a giant stuffed shark so she has to do surgery on it to get it out.
 And never, ever, underestimate the sheer fun of unwrapping presents.
 Sometimes, quantity can mean quality, when it’s a bunch of small individually wrapped items.

 2. Now, literally give an experience.
 She loves Les Mis but already has the book and the movie and the movie poster?
 Buy her tickets to see the show.
 One of my all-time favorite gifts I’ve seen was a step-by-step mystery guide that sent the giftee to a restaurant, bought him a Flying Spaghetti Monster dinner, and paid for him and his date to play at the arcade.